-Value chains contain three components: value creation, value delivery, and value capture.
-Porter did not mention a value intake, however, he did include the upstream supply chain in his value chain model.
-I believe the Value Intake is a separate process from Value Creation and should, therefore, be mentioned separately.
+Value chains contain value creation, value delivery, and value capture.
+Porter did not mention a value intake.
+However, he did include the upstream supply chain in his value chain model.
+I believe the Value Intake is a separate process from Value Creation and should be mentioned separately.

 A more contemporary approach, value streams, take the perspective of the initiating or triggering stakeholder – often a customer – rather than an internal value chain or process perspective.
 Porter also mentioned the buyer’s value chain as a vital source of information to understand the customer’s actual needs.

-Although I consider value chains and value streams equally valid, they both miss* what I believe is a vital component: recurrence.
-This is how I got to create a circular framework: I wasn’t content with the analogy of funnels and timelines to represent the customer lifecycle, it had to be a circle to represent the recurring cycle.
+Although value chains and value streams are equally valid, they both miss* what I believe is a vital component: recurrence.
+This is how I got to create a circular framework: I wasn’t content with the analogy of funnels and timelines to represent the customer lifecycle; it had to be a circle to represent the recurring cycle.

-In my next representation it looks like this:
+In my following representation, it looks like this:

-I believe it is engagement that is capable of driving recurring value capturing: without it, most purchases will be one-off and the value that can be captured will remain limited.
-Provided of course that the product fits the needs and the experiences fit the expectations.
+I believe it is engagement that is capable of driving recurring value capturing.
+Without it, most purchases will be one-off, and the value that can be captured will remain limited.
+Provided that the product fits the needs and the experiences match the expectations.